ohcsnad/NLP/README.md

-# Natural Language Processing and Text Analysis
+### Natural Language Processing and Text Analysis

+These are a few projects I have worked on or currently working on to improve my knowledge of NLP, text analysis and modeling.